alttch/bma-info/eva4/va/index.rst

    disable for mission-critical systems.
 Also, ensure the web application is protected with SSL if used in untrusted or public networks.

-The terminal can be also opened-closed with a keyboard shortcut *Alt+`*
+The terminal can be also opened/closed with a keyboard shortcut *Alt+`*

 Note that the web terminal is not a complete replacement for SSH access and certain applications may not work correctly (known issues: Midnight Commander,